Rho-A/Harry-Potter---Registry-for-the-Dangerous-Beasts/README.md

 - Sat Mar 30 13:55:53 PDT 2024
 - A list filtered by owner's name, no1, is displayed.

+# Phase 4: Task 3
+- If I had more time to work on this project, I would refactor the Species class.
+Currently, the Species class is hardcoded with five different species and their associated species warnings and classification in three separate arrayLists.
+For better usability in the future (such as user adding in new species), I think replacing the three arrayList with one HashSet and a new class for species warning and classification (key: species name, value: new class object that stores species warning and classification).
+- Another refactoring would be adding two abstract classes "Animal" and "AnimalList" if we want to make this program more generalizable.
+For example, this application could also be used for pets registration.
+I am thinking of implementing general methods that are applicable to any animal (such as name and gender) and have the MagicalBeast extends Animal, and MagicalBeastList extends AnimalList.

 [comment]:<> (An example of text with **bold** and *italic* fonts.)